michel-adelino/scrapping/README.md

 ## Background Scraping

 The application automatically scrapes data every 15 minutes for:
-- NYC venues (today and tomorrow)
+- NYC venues (30 days from today)
-- London venues (today and tomorrow)
+- London venues (30 days from today)
+- Default guest count: 6 guests

 Scraping durations are tracked and displayed in the Status section.